Kate Daudy

-Kate Daudy (born 1970) is a British visual artist.
+Kate Daudy (born 1970) is a British visual artist based in London whose interdisciplinary work focuses on the human experience in the context of the natural world.
+Her wide-ranging practice appears in the form of installations, mixed media, film, NFTs, participatory performance, sculpture, and writing.

+Daudy is recognized globally for her career, resulting in her inclusion in The Standard's London's Most Influential People in 2019.
+In 2022, Louis Vuitton nominated Daudy as one of 200 ‘visionaries’ in a global campaign.
+Her work has also been featured in The Times News in Pictures, and Vogue India.

 Themes

 The concept of writing on objects originates in the beginning of Chinese civilization, when tortoise shells and scapulae were used to predict the future.
 These 'oracle bones' would go through a process of being burnt in the embers of a fire; Chinese shamans would divine the future from the manner in which the bones and shells cracked and would subsequently inscribe their predictions on them.
-This was a practice particularly prevalent in the Shang Dynasty(1600-1046 BC).
+This was a practice particularly prevalent in the Shang dynasty (1600–1046 BC).
 The calligraphic writing or inscribing of poems onto objects became an elevated art form in itself, perpetuated by the ruling Emperors, who would compose poems to be inscribed onto paintings or works of art of special significance to them.
 By perpetuating this literary tradition as a contemporary plastic art form Daudy's work has brought these ancient concepts back to mainland China itself, where the tradition had been lost.

 Kate Daudy also creates written interventions, mostly in public spaces in nature, on walls and with fabric, based on an ancient Chinese literary practice of seeking to understand the universe through art and nature.
 Daudy's Chinese studies have driven an interest in calligraphy and Chinese philosophy, and have led to her working in a variety of mediums, including using felt fabric to create her writings.

 She uses felt as her medium, which is for her a symbol of redemption, as it is made from the rubbish of the fabric industry.

+Communication and connection are paramount concepts that Daudy works to consider within her work, a theme which extends to her use of collaborators within her practice, such as Nobel Peace Prize Winner Konstantin Novoselov.